Sununu warns pandemic could be worse than last winter

 It is recommended that those people get a second dose at least two months after the first.
 For those who got the Pfizer or Moderna vaccines, boosters are allowed six months after their second dose, Chan said.

 The state is relaunching its homebound program with Onsite Medical.
-Make an appointment to start the series, 603-338-9292 or www.onsitenh.com/vaccine to request an appointment.
+Make an appointment to start the series, (603) 338-9292 or onsitenh.com/vaccine to request an appointment.

-The state has preordered approximately 15,000 children’s doses and expects them to be shipped out upon CDC approval to physicians.
-Pharmacies will be receiving doses directly from the federal government and this may mean shots in the little arms as early as the end of next week.

 The governor announced a number of initiatives using federal money and noted there are funds available to recruit truck drivers.